Mr. Lienard has over 15 years of national and international sales and marketing experience in the pharmaceutical industry.

 Prior to joining Bone Therapeutics, Mr. Lienard worked at Lundbeck, where he acted as Managing Director for Belgium and Luxemburg and was vital to the launch of several products.
 He led a team of up to 80 employees, generating over EUR 50 million in sales.
 Before his position at Lundbeck, Mr. Lienard worked at Eli Lilly and Company, where he held various positions in sales and marketing in Europe and the US, including Sales Director Belgium in 2010.
 Mr. Lienard started his career in 1999 as consultant at McKinsey & Company.
 Mr. Lienard graduated from Solvay Brussels School of Economics and Management as Master in Business Engineering in 1999 and obtained a Master of Business Administration (MBA) from Harvard Business School in Boston in 2004.

-Mr. Lienard joined Bone Therapeutics in 2015 as Chief Business Officer in charge of activities regarding business development and strategic planning and was appointed interim CEO in October 2016.
+Mr. Lienard joined Bone Therapeutics in 2015 as Chief Business Officer in charge of activities regarding business development and strategic planning and was appointed CEO in October 2016.

 Mr. Goemaere is an experienced senior financial executive with over 25 years international business experience, the majority of which he spent within the biotechnology field.